MicrosoftDocs/architecture-center/docs/solution-ideas/articles/iot-using-cosmos-db-content.md

 This solution highlights [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db), a globally distributed, multi-model database.
 The solution relies on the following Azure Cosmos DB features:

 - Consistency levels.
 Azure Cosmos DB supports five read consistency levels, from strongest to weakest: Strong, bounded staleness, session, consistent prefix, and eventual.
-Weaker consistency means higher availability, shorter latency, and higher throughput.
-You can choose a consistency level based on solution requirements.
+In general, stronger consistency leads to lower availability, longer latency, and lower throughput.
+You can choose a consistency level based on your workload requirements.

 - Time to live (TTL).
 Azure Cosmos DB can delete items automatically from a container after a certain time period.
 This capability lets Azure Cosmos DB act as a hot data store for recent data, with long-term data stored in Azure Blob cold storage.